simoncblyth/env/geant4/geometry/export/instant_reality_player.rst

       increase navigation speed
 -
       decrease navigation speed
-      (it is far too fast, this seems to not work)
+      (it is far too fast, this seems to not work, better when you center the coordinates) B
-B
        toggle fast ray intersect on/off
 C